DensityInfinite/vrc-companion/README.md

 Contributions are welcome.
 Please note that this codebase was initially written as a Year 12 Major Work project - expect some janky code and bad practices.
 Open a PR if you find some. **For markers, be rest assured that no one apart from the student himself has contributed to this codebase prior to submission.** You can verify this in the commit history.

-If you are to fork the repository, please follow the licence agreement.
+If you are to fork the repository, please follow the license agreement.

 ### Building From Source